r-pogo/vade_mecum/Testing/ISTQB/Podstawy_testowania.md

 ISO/ICE/IEE 29119-1: info about software testing concepts
 ISO/ICE/IEE 29119-2: info about test processes
 ## What is testing
-Software testing is a set of activities to discover defects and evaluate the quality of software artifacts.
+Software testing is a comprehensive set of activities aimed at identifying defects and assessing the quality of software artifacts.
+These artifacts, during the testing process, are referred to as 'test objects'.
-These artifacts, when being tested, are known as `test objects`.
+Testing is not limited to the execution of test cases; it also encompasses other activities aligned with the Software Development Life Cycle (SDLC).

-No, just executing test but includes also other activities aligned with SDLC.
+There are two main aspects of testing:

-`verification`, checking whether the system meets specified requirements (Czy produkt tworzony jest prawidłowo?)
+`Verification`: This process checks whether the system has been built correctly and adheres to specified requirements.
+In other words, it answers the question: Is the product being developed as expected?
-`validation`, which means checking whether the system meets users’ and other stakeholders’ needs in its operational environment.
-(Czy tworzony jest prawidłowy produkt?)
+`Validation`: This step ensures that the system meets the actual needs of users and other stakeholders in its intended operational environment.
+It addresses the question: Is the right product being built?

-Testing is not only a technical activity.
-It also needs to be properly planned, managed, estimated, monitored and controlled.
+Testing is not solely a technical endeavor; it also requires proper planning, management, estimation, monitoring, and control to be effective.

-Testing is largely an intellectual activity, requiring the testers to have specialized knowledge, use analytical skills and apply critical thinking and systems thinking.
+Furthermore, testing is predominantly an intellectual activity, requiring testers to possess specialized knowledge, apply analytical skills, and engage in critical and systems thinking.

-Testowanie to technologiczne badanie pozwalające otrzymać informacje o jakości
+In essence, software testing provides valuable insights into the quality of the product being tested.

-testowanego produktu.
+Testing can take two forms:

-Testowanie może mieć zarówno formę `dynamiczną` (uruchamiamy testowany moduł/system),
+`Dynamic testing`, where the system or module is executed to assess its behavior.
-jak i `statyczną` (bez uruchomiania, dokumentacja itp).
+`Static testing`, which involves reviewing documentation and code without execution.

 ### Cele testowania K1 (Identify typical test objectives)
 The typical test objectives are: